thisshri/me/data/authors/default.md

 Hi there!

-I am a software engineer with a passion for creating web technologies.
-With extensive experience in both front-end and back-end development, I have honed my skills in various programming languages, including React, Node.js, and Django.
+I am a software engineer with a passion for solving problems.
+With extensive experience in both front-end and back-end development, I have honed my skills in various technologies including React, Node.js, and Django.

 Currently, I work at Str8bat, a sports tech company, where I primarily focus on back-end development.
 My role requires me to bring new and creative ideas to the table and to help bring them to life through code.